peterpothmann/aedesVexansReviewSDM/README.md

 # README

-This repository contains the code used for the scientific article titled **Systematic Literature Review of Species Distribution Models for \textit{Aedes vexans} (Diptera: Culicidae): An Approach to Select Environmental Input Variables**.
+This repository contains the code used for the scientific article titled **Systematic Literature Review of Species Distribution Models for Aedes vexans (Diptera: Culicidae): An Approach to Select Environmental Input Variables**.
 The following sections outline the structure of the repository and provide a brief description of its contents.

 ## Folder Structure